-Join Joel Bradley for an in-depth discussion in this video Adding physics properties, part of Creating Rigid Body Simulations in Blender.
+Join Joel Bradley for an in-depth discussion in this video Adding physics properties, part of Blender: Creating Rigid Body Simulations (2013).

 Before we can finish up our simple rigid body…scenario here, there are a couple of little tweaks…that I would like to make so as to feel that I'm getting the result that I want.…Essentially we need to add some physical properties…to the rigid body object that we are simulating.…So that we can add direct emotion in the sequence a little.…At this moment in time they are sliding on…the ground surface far too freely for my current taste.…In the real world of course, physical properties will…be determined by both the type of material that an object…was made from and of course its actual size or dimensions.…